 Cost: free

-One of my personal favorite things to do near Kandy.
-The drive is a little long, taking almost one and a half hours to get to Gampola, where it is situated.
+Climbing Ambuluwawa Tower was one of my favorite things to do in Kandy (ok, not quite in Kandy, but not too far from the city).
+It takes about one and a half hours to get to Gampola, where it is situated.
 But on the bright side, Gampola is on the way to Nuwara Eliya.
 So you can stop by Ambuluwawa on your way from Kandy to Nuwara Eliya if you are traveling by car.

 Located at over three thousand feet above sea level, Ambuluwawa mountain hosts a biodiversity complex with a large white spiraling tower resembling a Buddhist stupa on its peak.